The geodatabase is a container used to hold a collection of datasets. There are different types:

 - Provide a portable geodatabase that works across operating systems.

 - Scale up to handle very large datasets.

 - Provide excellent performance and scalability, for example, to support individual datasets containing well over 300 million features and datasets that starts at 1 TB and can scale to 4 and 256 TB per file with very fast performance.

 - Use an efficient data structure that is optimized for performance and storage.
 File geodatabases use about one-third of the feature geometry storage required by shapefiles and personal geodatabases.
 File geodatabases also allow users to compress vector data to a read-only format to reduce storage requirements even further.

 - Outperform shapefiles for operations involving attributes and scale the data size limits way beyond shapefile limits.

-The file geodatabase is ideal for working with file-based datasets for GIS projects, personal use, and in small workgroups.
+The file geodatabase is ideal for GIS projects, personal use, and in small organizations.
 It has strong performance and scales well to hold extremely large data volumes without requiring the use of a DBMS.
 Plus, it is portable across operating systems.

 When you need a large, multiuser geodatabase that can be edited and used simultaneously by many users, the enterprise geodatabase provides a good solution.
 It adds the ability to manage a shared, multiuser geodatabase as well as support for a number of critical version-based GIS workflows.
 The ability to leverage your organization's enterprise relational databases is a key advantage of the enterprise geodatabase.

 Enterprise geodatabases work with a variety of DBMS storage models (IBM DB2, Oracle, PostgreSQL, and SQL Server).
-Enterprise geodatabases are primarily used in a wide range of individual, workgroup, department, and enterprise settings.
 They take full advantage of underlying DBMS architectures to support the following:

 - Many simultaneous users